danodriscoll/danodriscoll.github.io/content/resource.md

 ## Data Science

-Local [Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) notebooks facilitate data science learning.
+Simple analysis of model output is performed in local [Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) notebooks.
 Posts are the results of analysis as well as thoughts on model development and project updates.
 Posts may change, break or disappear at any time.
-View a simple technical [architecture](https://www.data-reports.net/studio-sketch/architecture.html).
+View a simple technical architecture.

-For *Time-Series Analysis* and *Decision-Tree Classification* learning, visit [Kaggle](https://www.kaggle.com) for notebooks and datasets.
+Visit [Kaggle](https://www.kaggle.com) for data science learning resources.